 “Sisterhood is important because after AWLI, I realized that nobody can work alone and achieve much.
 And as my grandmother once told me “one thumb can’t kill a mouse”.
 As women, we need sisterhood to create change.
 We must work together and support each other.”

-Her name is Mabel Imali Isolio, a transformative feminist who underwent the African Women’s Leadership Institute (AWLI) in 1998 in Naivasha, Kenya.
+Mabel Imali Isolio, is a feminist who underwent feminist training under the African Women’s Leadership Institute (AWLI) in 1998 in Naivasha, Kenya.
 She has been trained in sociology and literature and possesses a post graduate degree in mass communication and a Master’s degree in Gender and Development.
 Meet our alumna of the month!

 Kindly tell us about yourself and your work

 I have experience working with people in communities for example under USAID Kenya and Canadian government which had a project that aimed at economic, social and political empowerment of women.
 I also worked with Uraia Trust, a Non-Governmental organization (NGO) focusing civic education as a Gender Programme Manager where I managed a two-year women’s leadership project that contributed to increased women participation and representation in elective political leadership in the 2017 general elections.
 The achievement was largely due to the approaches used to demystify the socio-cultural and political barriers that hinder women’s participation in political leadership in the country.